OrmesherPersonal/SlackCloneChallenge/README.md

     ##Slack Clone##

-Project name is "Slack Clone" that allows people to communicate eficiently.
+Project name is "Splack" that allows people to communicate eficiently.
-Slack Clone is designed to be a communication tool, using chat-like box and being able to switch through different channels.
+Splack is designed to be a communication tool, using chat-like box and being able to switch through different channels.

     Prerequisites